Fort Brown Park

 About Fort Brown Park

-Fort Brown is located 1 mile south of Charloe on road 171 at the confluence of the Big and Little Auglaize Rivers.
-A small but important historical site, Fort Brown was built as a stockade by General William Henry Harrison during the War of 1812 and named for Colonel Brown who commanded the stockade.
+Historical significance – A small but important historical site, Fort Brown was built on the high ground (now the west side of 171) by General William Henry Harrison during the War of 1812, to protect supplies shipped on the Auglize River.
+It was named for Colonel Brown who commanded the stockade.

 According to local tradition, three soldiers from this era are buried at this site.